dlcisme/FreeNAS-jails/README.md

  pkg upgrade to perform updates of any new packages, including Plex. service plexmediaserver_plexpass start to start the new version of Plex.

+To allow installation of PORTS on old 11.0 system
+Add to the make.conf file:
+"ALLOW_UNSUPPORTED_SYSTEM=yes"